aws/aws-cdk-go/awscdk/awscognito/README.md

 functions for the corresponding user pool [triggers](#lambda-triggers).
 Learn more at [Custom Authentication Flow](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-authentication-flow.html#amazon-cognito-user-pools-custom-authentication-flow).

+Choice-based authentication can be configured by setting the `user` property under `authFlow`.
+This enables the `USER_AUTH` authentication flow.
+Learn more at [Choice-based authentication](https://docs.aws.amazon.com/cognito/latest/developerguide/authentication-flows-selection-sdk.html#authentication-flows-selection-choice).

 In addition to these authentication mechanisms, Cognito user pools also support using OAuth 2.0 framework for authenticating users.
 User pool clients can be configured with OAuth 2.0 authorization flows and scopes.
 Learn more about the [OAuth 2.0 authorization framework](https://tools.ietf.org/html/rfc6749) and [Cognito user pool's